Ever wonder how organized people stay organized?

 Do you have a friend or relationship that involves too much drama?
 Causes mental clutter?
 You could really do without?

 Have you ever heard the saying, "A place for everything and everything in its place?"
-That is what this organized living habit is about and is a huge fundamental of keeping your spaces clear of clutter.
+That is what this organized living consciously habit is about and is one of my best home organization tips for keeping your spaces clear of clutter.

 Before I get to the actual habit, it's important to note that for this to work, everything in your house, office, car, and any other space needs a home.

 A quick and simple example is my keys go on the hook by the front door.
 That is their home, and they are always there when I'm in the house.